 The 6538 QTOF is an ultrahigh resolution mass analyzer that can be operated in high-resolution or high dynamic range modes.
 When interfaced with the 1290 ultrahigh pressure HPLC this system is ideal for quantitative analysis of complex metabolite extracts.
 Metabolomics data analysis is supported by XCMS, metaXCMS, MassHunter and MassProfilerPro software packages, and the METLIN database.

 For applications which require additional performance or features, the maXs offers extremely high mass accuracy, resolution, sensitivity, dynamic range, and speed.
-By using a TOF mass analyzer, the maXis shares the rapid-chromatography capabilities of the 6520, but adds improved resolution and accuracy, sensitivity-enhancing ion funnel optics, and a high-throughput CaptiveSpray ionization source.
-To complement the technical capabilities of the maXis, the sample introduction is performed with a splitterless Dionex nano-UHPLC capable of analyzing tens of thousands of compounds in a single run: this system is excellent for shotgun proteomics.
+By using a TOF mass analyzer, the maXis shares the rapid-chromatography capabilities of the 6538, but adds improved resolution and accuracy, sensitivity-enhancing ion funnel optics, and a high-throughput CaptiveSpray ionization source.
+The maXis can be operated in direct infusion mode (ESI and APCI souces available), and coupled with UHPLC.

 MALDI analyses are currently conducted on a Bruker Autoflex.
 This instrument is extremely functional for applications ranging from peptide identification to large polymer analysis.
 The Autoflex has MS/MS capabilities and can be used in an automated mode to collect MS and MS/MS data.
 In addition, the Autoflex can perform MALDI imaging: cross sections of tissue, environmental, and fabricated samples can be analyzed to obtain 4D datasets to quantify individual compounds spatially distributed through the sample.
 MALDI-TOF instruments provide an extremely low entry barrier for new users and are ideally suited for high-throughput screening.